yasami-amirreza/Ford_Escape_PHEV_Emission_Drop_KAN/README.md

 In this paper, we suggest replacing the summation in KAN neurons with an averaging function.
 Our experiments show that employing the average function results in more stable training, ensuring that the inputs remain within the effective range of the spline activations.
 Utilizing the average function clearly aligns with the Kolmogorov-Arnold representation theorem.

 ## How to use
-To change the neuron function the parameter neuron_fun must be passed to the DropKANLayer with one of the following possible values:
+To change the neuron function, the parameter neuron_fun must be passed to the DropKANLayer with one of the following possible values:
- ['sum', 'min', 'max', 'multiply', 'mean', 'std', 'var', 'median', and 'norm']
+ ['sum', 'min', 'max', 'multiply', 'mean', 'std', 'var', 'median', and 'norm'].

 ## Contact